MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-email.md

 **Fix:** Verify that the SMTP user credentials are correct.

-### SMTP emails fail to send with "Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occured with exception"
+### SMTP emails fail to send with "Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occurred with exception"

-**Issue:** Emails sent via SMTP fail to send and trigger the following exception: "Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occured with exception"
+**Issue:** Emails sent via SMTP fail to send and trigger the following exception: "Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occurred with exception"

 **Explanation:** The SMTP password is encrypted using a key specific to a single environment.
 This error typically surfaces when the password can no longer be decrypted after a database migration between environments.